Leadership Education & Development

 Recognized Student Club & Organization Awards

-Presented to an active recognized student club or organization who represents the mission of WSU to serve generously, lead responsibly and respond imaginatively and creatively to the challenges of their work, their lives and their communities…a community of learners improving our world
+Presented to an active recognized student club or organization who represents the mission of WSU to serve generously, lead responsibly and respond imaginatively and creatively to the challenges of their work, their lives and their communities.

 Program & Event Awards